spotify/luigi/README.md

 ## Want to contribute?

 Awesome!
 Let us know if you have any ideas.
-Feel free to contact x@y.com where x = erikbern and y = spotify.
+Feel free to contact x@y.com where x = luigi and y = spotify.